HoracioSoldman/batch-processing-on-aws/README.md

 ## Overview

-The current work aims to give answers to business questions concerning bycicle rentals in the city of London from 2021 to January 2022.
+The current work aims to give answers to business questions concerning bicycle rentals in the city of London from 2021 to January 2022.
 To do so, we are going to build a data pipeline which collects data from multiple sources, applies transformations and displays the preprocessed data into a dashboard.

 The following diagram illustrates a high-level structure of the pipeline where data flows from different sources to the final visualisation tool.